 Working closely with our customers and based on our broader expertise developed over 20 years of active development, the best capabilities for the application are determined.
-Whenever possible, we take an active role in helping the customer adopt these capabilities fully.
+Whenever possible, we take an active role in helping the customer adapt to and adopt these capabilities fully.
 We assist in evaluating existing processes and methods, optimizing and developing innovative processes right through to their implementation, resulting in optimization of the assembly processes and thus achieving maximum production efficiency.
 The finished machines are then all supplied as turn-key systems, with all hardware and automation functions controlled by ficonTEC’s flexible and easy-to-use PROCESS CONTROL MASTER application software.

-Passive & active alignment
+Passive & Active Alignment

-- automatic active alignment is possible regardless of the optical beam property, e.g. divergence, absolute optical power, spectrum, degree of polarization, splitting ratio, etc.,
+- automatic active alignment is possible regardless of the optical beam property, e.g. divergence, absolute optical power, spectrum, degree of polarization, splitting ratio, etc.

 Typical applications that require passive and active alignment steps include:

-- fiber pig-tailing for edge-planar waveguide coupling,
+- fiber pigtailing for edge-planar waveguide coupling

-- single and arrayed fiber pig-tailing for top-grating couplers,
+- single and arrayed fiber pigtailing for top-grating couplers

-- fiber-optic cable assembly,
+- fiber-optic cable assembly

-- laser bar stacking and alignment of collimating micro-optics,
+- laser bar stacking and alignment of collimating micro-optics

-- compact camera module assembly,
+- compact camera module assembly

 … and many other opto-electronic alignment tasks.

 A powerful software platform provides process tuning and sequencing in a user-friendly GUI

 As volume requirements increase, at the same time with lower target cost/part and higher yield, the assembly process must be performed fully automatically with as little operator intervention as possible.

-- User-friendly graphical interface
+- user-friendly graphical interface

-- Fully configurable assembly and testing processes
+- fully configurable assembly and testing processes

-- Advanced editable process sequencing
+- advanced editable process sequencing

-- Pre-loaded with algorithms for machine vision and passive/active assembly
+- pre-loaded with algorithms for machine vision and passive/active assembly

-- Flexible data import and export for process/yield monitoring
+- flexible data import and export for process/yield monitoring

 - SQL database storage of process parameters and component data

-Working with the Customer
+Working With The Customer

 By collaborating closely on the specific manufacturing steps, process sequences and cycle time (or throughput) can be optimized

 By working closely with the customer and understanding their needs properly, we can lever our own extensive experience together with our combined technical expertise during production process design.
-This is of particular importance in translating manual assembly and testing protocols during the migration from prototyping / low volume to full mass production.
+This is of particular importance in properly translating manual assembly and testing protocols during the migration from prototyping / low volume to full mass production.